 Okay, that’s all.
 So let’s get started—

-Before we begin to the main part of this article, here’s a nice infographics by CustomMade explaining why you should collect rainwater at home and how to do it properly.
+Before we move to the main part of this article, here’s a nice infographic by CustomMade explaining why you should collect rainwater at home and how to do it properly.

 23 Rainwater Harvesting Ideas